Caballesjason/Udacity---Intro-to-Data-Science-Project/README.md

 ## Business Understanding
 We aim to describe bike rider behavior in July of 2024, posing the four questions below:

-1. Which stations have longer trip times on average?
+1. Which boroughs have the most stations?
 2. When are bikers most actively riding bikes?
 3. Which stations receive bikes from the most stations?
 Which stations send bikes to the most stations?
 4. Can we identify any monotonic relationships for future modeling?